Horse Height Classes Explained: Pony, Galloway, Hack and Dressage Horse Sizes

 A Show Hunter, on the other hand, should have more substance than a traditional show horse.
 While they still need to be quality animals, their conformation should suggest they could comfortably and safely traverse varied terrain, mimicking a real hunting scenario.
 These horses are judged on their ability to move efficiently and comfortably, with conformation that supports their performance.

-Attire for Show Horse and Show Hunter Events
+What Riders Wear in Show Horse and Show Hunter Classes

 For more details, visit Equestrian Australia Show Horse.